lucidrains/soundstorm-pytorch/README.md

     schedule = 'cosine'  # currently the best schedule is cosine )

-# get your codes from the soundstream
+# get your pre-encoded codebook ids from the soundstream from a lot of raw audio

 codes = torch.randint(0, 1024, (2, 1024))

-# learn to de-mask
+# do the below in a loop for a ton of data

 loss, _ = model(codes)
 loss.backward()

-# generate by de-masking iteratively
+# model can now generate in 18 steps. ~2 seconds sounds reasonable

 generated = model.generate(1024, batch_size = 2) # (2, 1024)
 ```